If you damage any traffic control

 driver’s licence number, vehicle plate

-number and phone number and phone
+number and phone number to the

 and tow trucks

 When driving, incidents may cause